Trigger Warning: Discussion of rape, murder, etc.

 “As long as you are attempting to circumvent her 5th amendment right, I will not shut up.” – S1:E1 “Taking Control”

-The series address the sexism in telling what women can and cannot wear.
+The series addresses the sexism in telling what women can and cannot wear.
 I was told during an interview at a placement agency, when I was in my early 20s, that I would never be hired if I showed up at an interview wearing a pants suit.
 Women wear skirts.
 To this day, I have never, not even once, showed up at an interview wearing a skirt and my career is going very well.

 “In my court room I require the male lawyers to wear a tie and the female lawyers to wear skirts.
 Am I making myself clear” – S2:E4 “Cleaning House”

-The series also address the harsh reality of women in politics.
+The series also addresses the harsh reality of women in politics.
 Women who run, not only represent themselves as a person but an entire gender.
 Her mistakes will be applied to all women.
 Men in politics, represent themselves and their party.
 Their corruption or mistakes aren’t put on all men.

 “They’ll say it’s because you are a women and not because…” “I’m corrupt.” – S2:E4 “Cleaning House”